Navneet Kaur (field hockey)

-Navneet Kaur (born 26 January 1996 at Shahabad Markanda) is an Indian field hockey player.
-She plays as a forward for the Indian national team and has 100 international caps to her credit.
+Navneet Kaur (born 26 January 1996 at Shahabad Markanda) is an Indian field hockey player, who plays as a forward for the Indian national team.

+Career

 Navneet was part of the Indian team that won a silver at the 2018 Asian Games.

 On 8 April 2022, she made her 100th international appearance in the 2021-22 Women's FIH Pro League match against the Netherlands team.
 She also won the Player of the Match award for her performance against the Dutch team.

 She is presently employed with Western Railway of the Indian Railways.
+She was the leading goal scorer for India at the 2026 World Cup with 4 goals.